Early September – October 31, 2021

-Oogie Boogie appeared for the first time in 2017 at Disney California Adventure, too, taking over with his twisted tale of a forever Halloween, inspired by “Tim Burton’s The Nightmare Before Christmas.”
+Oogie Boogie appeared for the first time in 2017 at Disney California Adventure, taking over with his twisted tale of a forever Halloween, inspired by “Tim Burton’s The Nightmare Before Christmas.”
 Oogie Boogie’s oversized silhouette beckons guests through the main entrance of the park and he brings to life a swarm of bats around Carthay Circle Restaurant and Lounge.
 New for 2019 the bats will swarm around, energy pulses will be seen from within, and projections which will transform the iconic tower structure with spellbinding moments.